 Career progression and training

-Post registration, you career will initially involve one to two postings as a base psychologist to one of the RNZAF’s three main bases.
-Your career may then progress into a more specialized role within the RNZAF, such as human factors or aircrew assessment and selection.
+Post registration, your career will initially involve one to two postings as a regional psychologist to one of the RNZAF’s three main bases.
 Further opportunities exist within the tri-service environment that allow you to specialise in areas such as selection, training, organisational development and support to operations.
 Opportunities for promotion and additional advancement exist in the form of senior psychology posts.

 - RNZAF Customs and Protocol